Yesterday, BuddyPress released their latest version – BuddyPress 2.0 Juliana.

-In keeping with WordPress' knack of naming major updates, BuddyPress 2.0 Juliana was named after Juliana's Pizza in Brooklyn, New York.
+In keeping with WordPress's knack of naming major updates, BuddyPress 2.0 Juliana was named after Juliana's Pizza in Brooklyn, New York.
 The Pizza establishment is frequented by two core members of the BuddyPress team.

 So, let's take a look at what Juliana brings to the table.

 BuddyPress 2.0 brings about a number of new tools that simplify and centralize common administrative tasks, including:

 Need to manage a user’s profile information?
 We’ve integrated a new “Extended Profile” tab into the Dashboard > Users interface, where you can manage profile data, avatars, user status, and more.

 WordPress Multisite has long had the ability to manage spam users from the Dashboard.
 We’ve brought the same capabilities to non-Multisite installations.